Feel Safe, Feel Secure when traveling with LNER

 Please remain vigilant.
-If you see anything suspicious, for example someone being somewhere they shouldn't, strange behaviour or an unattended bag, if you witness a crime at one of our stations or on one of our trains, contact the British Transport Police immediately on 0800 40 50 40 or text on 61016.
+If you see anything suspicious, like someone being somewhere they shouldn't, strange behaviour or an unattended bag, if you witness a crime at one of our stations or on one of our trains, contact the British Transport Police immediately on the app, call 0800 40 50 40 or text on 61016.
 In an emergency, always call 999.

 Behaviour on our trains and at our stations

 A bit of anti-social behaviour can ruin a journey for the rest of us.
-So even fun-loving folk like us insist on a few rules.
 There are certain types of behaviour that we don’t want to happen on our services.
 Again, you can report any of this using the app.

 These include things like:

-- Playing music so loudly that it annoys other passengers (even if you do have good taste)
+• Playing music so loudly that it annoys other passengers

-- Taking up seats with luggage when it's busy.
-Take a look at our luggage tips
+• Taking up seats with luggage when it's busy.
+Check out our luggage tips.

 Good to go?

 We have to think about your safety and that of other passengers and our employees.
 That means we won’t allow anyone to board one of our trains if they appear to be ‘unfit to travel.’